lmb-freiburg/cv-exercises/FAQ.md

 ## Exam

 - Are the exercises relevant for the exam?
 Answer: The exam will be based on the lecture content.
 Nonetheless it is a lot easier to understand the concepts if you actually use them in practice.
+- When is the exam?
+Answer: The exam will show up in HisInOne once it is planned.
+- When is the exam review?
+Answer: The exam review date will be posted on the website.
+Typically it is at the very end of the semester break.